AvocadoCoin (AVDO) Self Reported Market Capitalization Tops $5.67 Billion

-AvocadoCoin (AVDO) traded flat against the US dollar during the 1 day period ending at 0:00 AM ET on February 8th.
-One AvocadoCoin token can currently be bought for approximately $890.32 or 0.02033375 BTC on major exchanges.
-AvocadoCoin has a market cap of $5.67 billion and approximately $177.92 worth of AvocadoCoin was traded on exchanges in the last 24 hours.
-Over the last seven days, AvocadoCoin has traded down 0% against the US dollar.
+AvocadoCoin (AVDO) traded flat against the US dollar during the 24 hour period ending at 23:00 PM E.T. on February 10th.
+AvocadoCoin has a market capitalization of $5.67 billion and $177.92 worth of AvocadoCoin was traded on exchanges in the last 24 hours.
+In the last week, AvocadoCoin has traded down 0% against the US dollar.
+One AvocadoCoin token can now be bought for approximately $890.32 or 0.02033375 BTC on major cryptocurrency exchanges.

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.